Common Myths about Personal Injury Attorneys

 Legal Requirements

-This is the part of the conversation where the attorney will assess whether the at-fault party should be required to pay you damages.
+This is the part of the consultation where the attorney will assess whether the at-fault party should be required to pay you damages.
 If the facts of your case don’t meet the legal requirement to file a lawsuit, the attorney should let you know.
 At this stage, the attorney has only your version of the facts to go on, so you should answer all of their questions honestly and truthfully.

 Compensation